GENEMEDICS APP

 O’Neill MJ, Bleakman D, Zimmerman DM, Nisenbaum ES.
 AMPA receptor potentiators for the treatment of CNS disorders.
 Current drug targets.
 CNS and neurological disorders.
 2004; 3(3):181-94.

-AMPA receptor potentiators for the treatment of CNS disorders
+AMPA receptor potentiators for the treatment of CNS disorders.
+Current drug targets

 O’Neill MJ, Witkin JM.
 AMPA receptor potentiators: application for depression and Parkinson’s disease.
 Current drug targets.
 2007; 8(5):603-20.